 9. Setting Your Main Menu

-In carrying on with the theme of Site Navigation/User Flow, RED has simplified the process of setting your visitor’s visual navigation through the Menus tab.
-Menus are important to user flow as they provide pathways for the visitor to find the information they need.
-By setting the Main Menu, you will create an easy and organized way for visitors to navigate your site.
+Continuing with the theme of site navigation/user flow, RED has streamlined the process of configuring your visitor's visual navigation via the Menus tab.
+Menus play a crucial role in user flow by offering clear pathways for visitors to access the information they seek.
+By setting up the Main Menu, you ensure a seamless and organized navigation experience for your site's visitors.

 examples of main menu and eyebrow locations on a RED site